ashish1900/sample-item-api/README.md

 # Sample Item Management REST API

 A simple Spring Boot REST API for managing items.
-This is a backend-only application created as a sample/freelance task and uses in-memory storage (no database).
+This is a backend-only application created as a sample task and uses in-memory storage (no database).

 Note: This project does not include any UI.
 All operations are performed via REST APIs only.